fabiobarcelona/alfresco-webscripts/README.md

 ## retentionCheck
 This webscript retrieves all the documents affected by the document retention policy of a given user.
 The username must be input in the URL as a parameter, otherwise it will show your current logged user in Alfresco

+## closureDate
+Closure Date is a Script (not a webscript) that changes the date of closure when triggered.
+First, it checks if the folder has the Closure Date aspect, then, if the description of that folder is an integer, it changes the closure date property to today's date + the description number in years.